carbon-language/carbon-lang/docs/design/README.md

 ### Package declaration

-Files start with a package declaration, consisting of:
+Files start with an optional package declaration, consisting of:

 -   the `package` keyword introducer,
 -   an optional identifier specifying the package name,